n-ivanovic/DRYP_input_preparation/README.md

   pip install -r requirements.txt
   ```

-- Once the dependencies are installed, you can run the scripts located in the /code directory.

 ## 🤝 How to Contribute

 Contributions to this dataset are welcome!
 If you have updated information, corrections, or suggestions, please feel free to: